Summer Institute in Urban Studies

 Fees

 The fee for the Summer Institute covers the organisational costs and includes accommodation for four nights, a welcome reception, a walking tour, lunches, and a Summer Institute dinner.
-Participant fees are normally around £275-£325.

 Scholarships

 Our funders are usually able to offer us three scholarships to those attending from countries classified as B or C by the ISA.
-Scholarships cover the cost of travel and the Summer Institute registration fee and are separate for each year.
-Scholarships cover the cost of travel and the Summer Institute registration fee and are separate for each year.